 Written insults, abuse of communication tools and stalking are criminal offences.
 The perpetrator may have racist or discriminatory motives, but this is not always the case in such crimes.

 However, in cases of stalking and written insults, the judge may issue more severe penalties if the perpetrator has racist or discriminatory motives.
 Unia can intervene if the perpetrator has racial or discriminatory motives.

 What do these crimes involve?

 Written insults are paper or digital texts, pictures or symbols that are insulting.
 This does not include spoken insults, therefore.

-Spoken insults are only punishable in specific cases, such as ‘defamation of the police’ or ‘defamation of the court’.
+Spoken insults are only punishable in specific cases.

 The judge convicted a perpetrator who had written, in the stairwell of an apartment building, in black felt pen, the words “whore” and “niggers fuck niggers”.
 Along with the text, the perpetrator had drawn an arrow towards the victim's apartment.

 Abuse of communication tools